 This is another area that can be difficult with benzos.
 Because there are numerous types, such as Xanax, Klonopin, and Ativan, the withdrawal symptoms may be a bit different during this process.
 Generally, most people will begin to experience physical pain and illness within 24 hours.
 They may experience twitching, an irregular heart rate, and difficulty breathing in some cases.
 The individual may also experience mental breakdowns from a lack of access.
 Furthermore, some people also suffer from seizures, changes to vision, mood swings, and clouded thinking, which is why it is a good idea to get help from a professional drug and alcohol detox.

 What is very important for you to know is that no matter how hard it is to get through this, it is better controlled in a treatment center.
 You do not have to feel this type of pain and discomfort.
 When you enroll in treatment with our team, we can help you with the benzo withdrawal timeline.
 We offer:

 - Medication assistance

 When you are ready to start the process of getting clean, doing it in the safety and protection of a drug addiction treatment program is essential.
 Our team can help ensure you feel safe, comfortable, and protected during the process.

 Entrust Fort Behavioral Health with Your Future

-Now is the time to stop having to worry about benzo withdrawal timeline concerns and start working on your health.
+Now is the time to stop worrying about benzo withdrawal timeline concerns and start working on your health.
 Our team at Fort Behavioral Health has the tools and resources to help you achieve these goals.
 We use an array of evidence-based and holistic treatment options.
-Furthermore, we tailor each person’s treatment to their unique needs, so that your therapy programs address your individual needs.
+Furthermore, we tailor each person’s treatment to their unique needs so that your therapy programs address your individual needs.
 Our therapeutic options include: